 “As a social worker, I am highly trained in trauma responsive care, and I have repeatedly witnessed the lack of trauma responsiveness by the police.
 Working with people who are experiencing mental illness or trauma requires extensive training.
 Not only do the police not have this, they actively perpetuate trauma by criminalizing mental health patients and their symptoms.
 This then means there is more repair work that the mental health professionals need to do.
 We need an alternative to the police for qualified individuals to work with this vulnerable population.”Lauren Mulligan, Chicago

 “I support CESSA because there is a need in our community for mental health support services from sources who specialize in providing this support when needed.
 In complex behavioral or mental health situations.
 Providing support when called upon, without police involvement.”Amy Paulus, Lake Villa

 “CESSA would better support persons in crisis through appropriate assistance from trained professionals.
 Appropriate care will be given to the person(s) in need and the load of providing care in which is not their area of expertise will be taken off law enforcement’s case.”Brittney Hyde, Chicago

 “For over a decade I have worked with persons who have disabling mental illness and addiction, too many of whom are homeless.
 They deserve compassionate and competent crisis assistance, not confrontation with uniformed, armed officers or incarceration.
 Law enforcement should not be required to respond to health emergencies.
 It’s expensive and ineffective.”Lisa Parsons, Chicago

-“Because CESSA will save lives and reduce impatient hospitalization and incarceration.”Curtis Harris, Chicago
+“Because CESSA will save lives and reduce inpatient hospitalization and incarceration.”Curtis Harris, Chicago